CUAstro-REU-Python-Workshop/2022-workshop/part4/Computer_setup.md

 Secret bonus task: If you want to learn how to contribute to public codes on github you can use this repo to test it out.
 Make yourself a github account, figure out how to fork this repository, download it to your machine and add a hello here between the brackets: ().
 Then commit and push it to your forked repository and go back to github to create a pull request to request to include the change here in the original repository.
 Happy to approve your request!
 * ssh and ssh keys to access remote machines
 * Code editors: many of them offer convenient functionality like git integration and code highlighting.
-You can have a look at VSCode, Atom, Emacs, Vim and many others
+You can have a look at VSCode, Atom, Emacs, Vim, PyCharm, Spyder and many others
 * docker is a really cool tool that runs software in containers.
 Sometimes people have made docker containers for difficult to install astronomy software which can potentially safe you a bunch of time if you learn how to use them.